Investing in financial products involves risk. Losses may exceed the value of your original investment.

 Does Mean Reversion Always Work in Trading?

-Mean reversion doesn’t always work in trading.
+Mean reversion doesn’t always work in trading, especially when compared to trend-following strategies like Elliott Wave Theory.
 The strategy is based on the assumption that prices will return to a historical average.
 However, market conditions change, and sometimes this doesn’t happen.
 Moreover, in trending markets, mean reversion can fail.
 Prices may keep moving in one direction, ignoring the average.
 Have you noticed how, in strong bull or bear markets, prices can stay well above or below their mean for long periods?
 This can lead to significant losses if you’re relying on a mean reversion strategy.

 You can’t always predict when prices will revert.
 Past performance doesn’t guarantee future results.
 Even if prices revert most of the time, it doesn’t mean they will every time.